 Like any other skill, the best way to improve your oratory skills is to practice.
 You wouldn’t expect to become good at a sport without practicing it, and it’s the same with public speaking.
 One way of doing this, is to record yourself and listen for how you sound and watch your body language is saying.

 You want to be open, use hand movements, and make use of the stage when possible.
-You could also use virtual reality mobile apps such as this one to analyse your hesitation words, pitch, pace and levels of eye contact.
+You could also use virtual reality mobile apps such as the VirtualSpeech app to analyse your hesitation words, pitch, pace and levels of eye contact.